LukeWinikates/japanese-accent/README.md

   * "Play Example and Record again"
   * More convenient "Next" button
   * "I want to practice this one more" sentiment -- pinning? boosting?
-* After going more than a few segments down, can't see snippets anymore
-  * Fixed height scrollable list of snippets
-    * or could do "sticky" scrolling of header
-  * auto scroll snippet into view
 * Instrumentation
   * record each listen event
     * its own DB entry